Liberty, at last and forever

 Article 3 — The Right to Liberty

-- The right to liberty encompasses the faculty to associate and to separate, as well as to enter into voluntary agreements.
+1. The right to liberty encompasses the faculty to associate and separate, as well as to enter into voluntary agreements.

-- The right to liberty encompasses the faculty to express oneself.
+2. The right to liberty encompasses the faculty of expression.

 Article 4 — The Right to Property

-- The right to property encompasses the faculty to exercise the right of secession from any private territory of the confederation, in accordance with the provisions of Article 7.
+1. The right to property encompasses the faculty to exercise the right of secession of any private territory from the confederation, in accordance with the provisions of Article 7.

 Article 5 — The Origin of Powers

-- Only those who have repaid the revenues and subsidies for goods and services received from the confederation may vote.
-This requirement applies regardless of amounts paid under other headings.
+2. Only those who have returned the income and subsidies for goods and services received from the confederation may vote.
+This requirement applies regardless of how much has been paid under other categories.

-- Citizens may propose and vote on laws directly or delegate these powers.
+3. Citizens may propose and vote on laws directly or delegate these faculties.

 Article 6 — Judicial Guarantees

-- The Constitution prevails over statute law, and statute law prevails over any regulation or act of the confederation.
+1. The Constitution prevails over the law, and the law prevails over any regulation or act of the confederation.

-- Due process is guaranteed, which includes the presumption of innocence, the right to a fair trial, and the prohibition of arbitrary detention or punishment.
+3. Due process is guaranteed, which encompasses the presumption of innocence, the right to a fair trial, and the right not to be arbitrarily detained or sanctioned.

-- No one may be punished for acts not previously defined as offenses by law, nor tried twice for the same act.
+4. No one may be sanctioned for acts not previously defined as offenses by law, nor tried twice for the same facts.

 Article 7 — Territory and the Right of Secession

-- The exercise of the right of secession from private territories shall be suspended during a transitional period of twenty years, the computation of which shall begin on the day following the entry into force of this Constitution.
+1. The faculty to exercise the right of secession of private territories shall be suspended for a transitional period of twenty years, the count of which shall begin on the day following the entry into force of this Constitution.

-- During this period, all territories shall be deemed bound to the confederation by a membership agreement equivalent to a voluntary contract, accepting the current and future laws.
+2. During this period, all territories shall be considered linked to the confederation through a membership agreement equivalent to a voluntary contract, accepting present and future laws.

-- Upon the effective exercise of the right of secession of private territories, their membership in the confederation shall be governed by renewable voluntary contracts.
+3. Upon making the right of secession of private territories effective, their membership in the confederation shall be governed by renewable voluntary contracts.

-- Amendments to the Constitution require approval by the voters in four consecutive ballots by a simple majority of the votes cast, separated by one year between each.
+1. Amendments to the Constitution require the approval of the voters in four consecutive votes by a simple majority of the votes cast, separated by one year between each.

 Donations